Skip to main content

 Prices update in real-time as:

-• People place orders: Supply and demand drive prices
+• People place orders: Supply and demand drive prices up or down

-• Market sentiment shifts: Collective opinion changes
+• Sentiment shifts: Collective opinion changes over time

 Price Movement Example